Lecture Notes on Quadratic Forms and their Arithmetic: The LLL algorithm

 On the other hand, we have

 which implies

 Step III is therefore applied at most

 times.
 Since Step II consists of $\sim n^2$ operations, we see that the total number of operations is indeed polynomial in $n$ and in the $Q(v_i)$.
 The running time of each of these operations depends on the size of the $Q(v_j'),Q(w_j)$ occurring.
-For the proof that the size of the $Q(v_j'),Q(w_j)$ doesn't grow too much during the algorithm see \cite{lll}. \end{proof}
+A computation of the orthogonal projections occurring shows that all the coefficients $\alpha_{ji}$ and hence all the $Q(v_j'),Q(w_j)$ can be bounded in the same way. \end{proof}

 We consider the following application: